lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/15+ Far above.md

 Celestia examined Chrysalis, frowning.
 "I need to know for a fact."

-"Yes, they do.
-They are capable of everything that your ponies can, and even more...
+"Yes, they have souls.
+They are capable of everything that your ponies can, and even [b]more[/b]...
 Jealous, Celestia?"

 "Are you trying to compete our species?"
 Celestia smiled.